-Kansas Recreation and Park Association (KRPA) is working together with Mission Control to bring Kansas the first Recreational Esports State Championship.
+Kansas Recreation and Park Association (KRPA) partnered with Mission Control to bring Kansas the first Recreational Esports State Championship.
 This championship is a one-of-a-kind opportunity for children and adults to come together and compete in something they love; playing video games.

 State Championship Registration Information